Survivability Rankings for Barber Shop in Atlanta

 Where in or Around Atlanta Would a Barber Shop Make the Most Money?

-On the other hand, in Amal Heights, the worst possible location could result in making ~18.9% less than the average location in the city.
+On the other hand, in Joyland, the worst possible location could result in making ~20.5% less than the average location in the city.

-Your choice of location outweighs almost every other business decision combined.
+A great concept in the wrong location will almost always underperform a good concept in the right one.
 Opening a Barber Shop in Atlanta requires careful location choice.
-Across 107 neighborhoods analyzed, the overall average survival chance for a new Barber Shop is 68% for lasting more than 2 years — due to a combination of many factors across competition, consumer spending, and location dynamics.
-A high-traffic corner that works well for a coffee shop may be entirely wrong for a specialty retailer.
+Across 31 neighborhoods analyzed, the overall average survival chance for a new Barber Shop is 73% for lasting more than 2 years — due to a combination of many factors across competition, consumer spending, and location dynamics.
+Different business types will have different forecasted spend than others, and all of those would have different projections for each location.

-What Should I Consider When Opening a Barber Shop in or Around Atlanta?
+What Matters Most When Opening a Barber Shop in Atlanta

 This can be summarized as: